miaochengshi/miaochengshi.github.io/_pages/about.md

 Hi, there, my name is Miao Chengshi and this is my homepage.

-- I am passionately curious.
-I am always willing to grasp new concepts and ideas.
-I am ambitious and driven, collaborative.
+- **Toward Work** I am passionately curious, always willing to grasp new concepts and ideas, I am ambitious and driven, I am collaborative.
 I am also a natural leader.

-- I love travel, I love to experience new things.
+- **Towards Life** I love to travel, love to experience new things.
 I have a pleasant personality and make friends easily.

+## My Official Account

-## Introduction
+## My Ambition

 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).